wmo-raf/adl-ftp-plugin/README.md

 The `adl`command is shorthand for `python manage.py` command.
 You can use it to run any Django management command inside the container.

+## Concepts

+To use this plugin, you need to understand a few concepts relating to observation data collection, using FTP as a cache/storage mechanism.

+- FTP data collection
+- Data formats
+- Decoding the data to a standardized format

+### FTP data collection

+Most AWS vendors, provide a way to push observation data for individual stations to an FTP server, once collected.
+This could be directly from the station data logger to an FTP server, or from the vendor's data collection system to an FTP server.
+Despite the method, this process is usually automated and the data is pushed to the FTP server regularly, depending on the collection settings.

+To be able to use this plugin, you need an FTP server with the correct credentials.

+It is also important to understand the directory structure of the FTP server.
+For example:

+- Do you have a folder for each station or do you place all the files in a single folder?
+- Is the station directory structured by year/month/day or is it flat?
+- Is data written to a new file every time or is it appended to an existing file?

+This understanding is important because the plugin will need to know how to navigate the FTP server to find the data files.
+For each station, you will need to configure the plugin with the correct path to the data files.

+### Data formats and decoding

+Different AWS vendors provide data in different formats.
+The files are usually text files with different file extensions names like `.txt`, `.csv`, `.dat`, etc. These data files might be encoded and structured for transmission, and in this case, you will need to understand how to decode this data to get the actual observation data in an understandable format.

+The plugin provides a way to decode the data files using a decoder.
+The decoder is basically a python class that implements the `decode` method.
+This method takes the data file as input and returns the decoded data in a standardized format.

+The plugin provides a few inbuilt decoders for different data formats.
+These include:

+- `Toa5Decoder` for decoding files in the TOA5 format, a format mostly used by Campbell Scientific data loggers.
+- `SiapMicrosDecoder` for decoding files from Siap+Micros data loggers

+You can also create your own decoder and use it with the plugin.